-3.6.1 - Extension activities carried out in the neighbourhood sensitising students to social issues for their holistic development, and the impact thereof during the year special camping programs and regular activities.
+3.6.1 - Extension activities carried out in the neighbourhood sensitising students to social issues for their holistic development, and the impact thereof during the year

+MIT fosters social assistance through two prime activities NSS (National Service Scheme) and through UMA (Unnat Maharashtra Abhiyan) and UBA (Unnat BharatAbhiyan).
+The main goal of the NSS is "education via community service and community services via education".
+The NSS wing at MIT undertakes two main activities; special camping programs and regular activities.
 Every year the special camp is conducted in nearby villages and different beneficial programs are conducted for the people over there.
 Throughout the year programs like cleanliness drive, tree plantation, blood donation camp and different programs are conducted under regular activities.
 The National Service Scheme (NSS) represents a remarkable endeavor to nurture the spirit of social responsibility and personal growth among young individuals.
 By providing them with a platform to contribute meaningfully to society, the NSS instills lifelong values of empathy, leadership, and selflessness.
 NSS volunteers work in rural areas, adopted villages to serve the cause of society through survey, education and health awareness.
-UMA and UBA is a government initiative under which MIT has adopted 2 villages for their development.
-Student and teacher volunteers alike work to facilitate these villages with basic amenities, habitation facilities, medical aid and educational needs.